AbirJL15/SocketUDP/README.md

+## Distributed Communication Project

+This project demonstrates communication using different technologies: gRPC, RMI, and Sockets.
+It consists of three modules.

-# Sockets Module :  Group Chat Application
+### Socket Module: Group Chat Application

 ## Overview
 This module implements a simple group chat application where multiple clients can connect to a server and exchange messages in a chat room setting.

 ## Features
 - **Server**: The server is responsible for accepting incoming client connections and facilitating communication between clients.
 - **Client**: Clients can connect to the server, send messages to the chat room, and receive messages from other clients.
-- **Multi-threading**: Utilizes multi-threading to handle multiple connections simultaneously.
+- **Multi-threading**: Both server and client utilize multi-threading to handle multiple connections simultaneously.
 - **Username**: Each client can choose a username, which is displayed along with their messages in the chat.

 ## Files